VakhoKontridze/VCore/Documentation/Modal Presenter.md

 In `overlay` configuration, root that's injected after another one will always be on top, as `SwiftUI` overlays stack.

-In `window` configuration, root with higher `windowLevel` in UI model is presented at the top.
+In `window` configuration, root with higher `windowLevel` in Appearance is presented at the top.

 Generally speaking, we'd want containers, such as—sheets, side bars, and modals—to be at the bottom.
 Followed by alerts.
 And lastly, notifications and toasts.